Pakistan speeds up expulsion of Afghan refugees amid tensions with Taliban

 Islamabad, Pakistan – Allah Meer’s parents were among the millions of Afghans who fled their country after the then-Soviet Union invaded Afghanistan in 1979.

-His family settled in a refugee village in Kohat in northwestern Pakistan, where he was born in 1980, and never left.
+His family settled in a refugee village in Kohat in northwestern Pakistan.
 That’s where Meer, now 45, was born.
 Meer says that more than 200 members of his extended family made the journey from Afghanistan to Pakistan, which has been their home ever since.

 Recommended Storieslist of 4 items